Bitget Launches HoldCoin (HOLDCOIN) with Exclusive Rewards Campaign in PoolX

 Bitget’s listing of HoldCoin aligns with its plans of introducing trending, innovative projects that combine utility with community engagement.

-For more details on HoldCoin and how to participate in the PoolX campaign, visit here.
+For more details on HoldCoin and how to participate in the PoolX campaign, users can visit the official website.

 About Bitget

-Risk Warning: Digital asset prices are subject to fluctuation and may experience significant volatility.
+Digital asset prices are subject to fluctuation and may experience significant volatility.
 Investors are advised to only allocate funds they can afford to lose.
 The value of any investment may be impacted, and there is a possibility that financial objectives may not be met, nor the principal investment recovered.
 Independent financial advice should always be sought, and personal financial experience and standing carefully considered.
 Past performance is not a reliable indicator of future results.
 Bitget accepts no liability for any potential losses incurred.
 Nothing contained herein should be construed as financial advice.
-For further information, please refer to our Terms of Use.
+For further information, users can refer to the Terms of Use.